Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-04-01-jquery-dom.md

 2. html()
 3. val()

-These will allow us to get the text items from an element, the html including the HTML markup or the value from a textbox for instance.
+These will allow us to get the text items from an element, the text including any HTML markup or the value from a textbox for instance.

 Let's see these in action.